mlee091/sponge/writeups/assn1.md

 Remaining Bugs:
 []

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: I finally managed to set up remote VSC, as I was unable to do so in the previous assignment and hence did not manage to submit a .git file.

 - Optional: I think you could make this assignment better by: [describe]